bibleexchange/romans__textbook/textbook/en/0300_the-law-in-right-perspective-introduction.md

 # The Law in a Right Perspective (chapter 3)

 Justification is by faith without the deeds of the Law.
-The Law is: an advantage to those who know it (vs. 1–2), absolute in its nature (vs. 3–8), unbending in its authority (vs. 9–19), has a distinct purpose (vs. 20–30), and is not made void, but rather is established by our faith (v.
+The Law is: an advantage to those who know it (v.
+1–2), absolute in its nature (v.
+3–8), unbending in its authority (v.
+9–19), has a distinct purpose (v.
+20–30), and is not made void, but rather is established by our faith (v.
 31).

 ## Introduction